akkoro/assemblylift-template-jamstack/README.md

 This could be replaced by full-featured framework such as React if desired.

 ### Building
 You will need `npm` and `cargo` installed & available on your system.
+Your cargo/rust toolchain must also have the `wasm32-unknown-unknown` build target installed.

 - First run `npm install` to install webpack et al.
 - The web frontend is built by running `npm run build`.
 The output of webpack is `./dist`, the contents of which will